Jython1415/csds-325_project-2/README.md

         $ diff download.txt alice.txt

-## Additional Functionality

-- Add the `-s` option to either the sender or receiver to add a delay to its primary loop.
-This is useful to see how both clients respond to delays.

-        $ python3 receiver.py [port] [window size] -s [delay in ms]

 ## Documentation

 The code is well documented and commented, so please see the individual files for an explanation of how the code is structured.